kasparthommen/kasparthommen.github.io/posts/nice-lowpass.md

 ![Bode plots](/posts/nice-lowpass/bode.png)

-The following Bode plot shows the SMA on top.
+The following Bode plot shows the SMA as well for comparison.
 Note that the Nice Low-Pass filters lie indeed "between" the LP-1 and the SMA, both in terms of magnitude and frequency response.

 ![Bode plots](/posts/nice-lowpass/bode-sma.png)